ulfschneider/breakdown/README.md

 * You cannot change the status of issues.
 * To delete a story with sub-tasks you first have to delete the sub-tasks.

-### Push to JIRA
+### Pushing to JIRA

-Select in the Packages menu **Breakdown / Push to JIRA** to push your change to JIRA.
-A push is always followed by an automatic pull.
+Select in the Packages menu **Breakdown → Push to JIRA** to push your changes to JIRA.
+A push is always followed by an automatic pull to bring a current dataset back into your editor.
 If some issues could not be pushed, you will receive a warning notification with the reason code.
-In addition, those issues will disappear from the editor.
-Use the editor UNDO function to let those issues reappear.
+In addition, those issues will *disappear from the editor.* Use the editor UNDO function to let those issues reappear.